Pyu city-states: Smaller Settlements

 Many Pyu settlements have been found across Upper Burma in Myinmu Township, near the mouth of the Mu river.
 One notable site is Ayadawkye Ywa in the Mu valley west of Halin lies south of another recently discovered Bronze Age site called Nyaunggan.
 Further south in Myingyan Township, west of Maingmaw, the Wati site (also spelled Wa Tee) is the remnants of a circular walled city.

 There were also Pyu settlements in Lower Burma that may have been ignored or overlooked by the historical records aimed at legitimizing Upper Burmese kings' lineage.
 The Sagara (Thagara) site in Dawei is one such site comparable to Tagaung.
-Archaeological excavations in 2001 revealed several artifacts including teracotta urns in rice fields southeast of the walled site.
+Archaeological excavations in 2001 revealed several artifacts including terracotta urns in rice fields southeast of the walled site.
 Near Sagara, the site of Mokti has also revealed similar artifacts.
 The stupa in Sagara and votive tablets found at the site of Mokti are considered to have many 'Pyu' cultural traits but other artifacts show evidence of many cultural influences.